croquet/wordpress-webshowcase-plugin/readme.txt

 == Screenshots ==

-1. The Block Editor View .
+1. The Block Editor View.

 2. The 3D space created on your page.